Fluffcorn/ios-sticker-packs-app/README.md

 6. Set the sticker size slider visibility.
 See [Configuring Sticker Size Slider Visibility](#configuring-sticker-size-slider-visibility).
 7. Edit `about.txt` to include your app information.
 8. Edit App Name, Bundle ID, Version, Build data.
+9. Setup or disable Fabric integration.
+See [Configuring Fabric Integration](#configuring-fabric-integration)
-9. Submit to App Store.
+10. Submit to App Store.

 ####How to edit `stickerPacks.json`